Known About Fluoride

 Contaminating Our Most Precious Bodily Fluid

-When a baby in the womb swallows fluoride in amniotic fluid (up to 15 ounces per day), it not only increases fluoride levels in the baby's bloodstream, but fluoride's antibacterial effects are a serious concern for the developing microbiome: by disrupting colonization and composition of bacteria in the fetal GI tract adversely affecting neurological and immunological development.
+When a baby in the womb swallows fluoride in amniotic fluid (up to 15 oz per day), this not only increases fluoride levels in it's bloodstream, but fluoride's antibacterial effects are a serious concern for the developing microbiome: by disrupting colonization and composition of bacteria in the fetal GI tract.

 Fluoride Weakens Bacterial Adhesion Forces